-All components of an application to be run in the NCO production environment must be delivered to IDSB's Senior Production Analysts (SPA) via subversion.
+All components of an application to be run in the NCO production environment must be delivered to IDSB's Senior Production Analysts (SPA) via subversion or any other version control system that WCOSS has access to.
 When modifying an application that is already in production, always begin with the most recent production version at https://svnwcoss.ncep.noaa.gov/MODEL/tags/.